-Please list two character references not related to you or city staff members: (Portsmouth references preferred)

-Portsmouth Lun.
-1) Name, address, telephone number Name, address, telephone number

-- 1. This reappointment application is for consideration and does not mean you will necessarily be reappointed to this Board/Commission; and - 2.
-The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and - 3.
-This application may be forwarded to the City Council for consideration at the Mayor's discretion; and - 4.
-If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting. - 5.
-Application will be kept on file for one year from date of receipt.
+Please list any organizations, groups, or other committees you are involved in: Done , Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) John Lyons L. Folls Road 603 7.10-6103 Name, address, telephone number 2) Peter Loughlin Tharter Road 603 431-6466 Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: 1.
+This reappointment application is for consideration and does not mean you will necessarily be reappointed to this Board/Commission; and 2.
+The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; andThis application may be forwarded to the City Council for consideration at the Mayor's discretion; and 4.
+If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.Application will be kept on file for one year from date of receipt.
+Signature: Date: 10-23-2023 CITY OF EDICINEODMATION ONLY: CITY CLERK INFORMATION ONLY: New Term Expiration Date: 1-1-2027 Annual Number of Meetings: Number of Meetings Absent: Date of Original Appointment: 25/2018

-Date: Signature:

-CITY CLERK INFORMATION ONLY:

-New Term Expiration Date:

-Annual Number of Meetings: Number of Meetings Absent:

-Date of Original Appointment: